Updated on 3 Jan 2022.

 #7.
 Rental Income

-In case you have some serious idle cash with you than you can invest in real estate to get an additional monthly income in terms of rent or lease.
+In case you have some serious idle cash with you then you can invest in real estate to get an additional monthly income in terms of rent or lease.
 The rental income depends totally on the location or type of the property you buy however, a well-maintained property tends to get maximum return.

 There is a dual benefit of investing in real estate i.e. first of all, you get a regular monthly income and secondly, over the longer time period, real-estate tends to give multifold returns.